Behavior Support Services - Access Services

 Accredited, Innovative Behavior Specialists

 Behavior Specialists promote positive interactions among all members of the support team and a level of professional care in working directly with our individuals.
 Building a behavior support plan starts with respect, commitment, and empowering an individual to be part of their growth process.
-This plan utilizes innovative and effective supplemental materials that support behavior reduction goals and increase social/emotional skill building.
+This plan utilizes innovative and effective, supplemental materials that support behavior reduction goals and increase social/emotional skill building.

 Our behavior specialists are passionate about the service that they provide.
 They are master’s level clinicians who are competent and accredited.
 They use their knowledge and expertise in the field to support growth and skill development for both the individuals they serve as well as their support team.